 period of development.
 It was not until the 70s of the last century that the T-shirt finally became an accepted item of clothing in everyday life.
 The films the T-shirt spread with it were "The

-More and more the T-shirt becomes a statement.
-Anyone who is old enough to watch the crime series that took place in Florida remembers Don Johnson, the smart investigator who stylishly combined T-shirt and jacket.
-And the music - that's allowed on a portal where it's all about music - what a memory.
-The t-shirt also became more and more famous when the famous t-shirt with the heart, the letters "I" and "N.Y." were invented in New York and produced millions of times.
-New York had a bad reputation at that time and that was in the 70s already mentioned above.
+More and more, the T-shirt was becoming a statement.
+Those who are old enough and back then regularly watched a US crime series set in Florida, remember very well Don Johnson, the smart investigator who combined T-shirt and jacket in style.
+In addition, the music – this is allowed on a portal where it is about music – ... what a memory.
+The T-shirt also became more and more famous when in New York they invented the famous garment with the heart, the letters "I" and "N.Y." and produced it by the millions.
+New York had a bad reputation at the time and that was in the 70s already mentioned above.

-The fashion designer Giorgo Armani wears a T-shirt to almost every fashion show.
+By the way, the fashion designer Georgio Armani wears a T-shirt almost to each of his fashion shows.
 And we have thus arrived in the history of this little piece of clothing in today.
-In the 21st century and in the
+In the 21st

-Of course, T-shirts are not called T-shirts everywhere, especially not in the local everyday life, and especially not if one avoids Anglicisms and prefers to use German and Austrian words.
-The popular shirts in the southern German-speaking countries are called Laibchen, Leible or in Bavarian and in Austria Leiberl.
+Of course, T-shirts are not called T-shirts everywhere, especially not in local everyday life in the German-speaking countries, and especially not when people tend to avoid Anglicisms and prefer to use German and also Austrian words.
+Thus, the popular shirts in southern German-speaking countries are also called Laibchen, Leible or in Bavarian and Austrian Leiberl.